moritzschaefer/dachboden/README.md

 If you are using Mac OS High Sierra, the [driver](https://github.com/esp8266/Arduino/issues/732 "driver") must be installed.

-### WebREPL

-Run

-    git submodule init && git submodule update

-to initialize the webrepl directory access.
-Use

-    python -m http.server

-in the webrepl dir to access webrepl

-REPL Password: incubator

 ### Set up device
 If there are tools or files missing, look at the well documentation https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/network_basics.html